jofus101/jofus101.github.io/_posts/2014-11-06-lessons-from-a-failed-startup.md

 Triage
 ------

-I started a Bandpass with a co-founder in January.
+I started Bandpass with a co-founder in January.
 Nine months later we decided to end it.
 Looking back over my experience as a first time founder, these are some of the lessons that I’ve learned.

-None of these lessons are groundbreaking revelations.
-I had heard about every single one of these pitfalls before starting Bandpass.
-Despite “knowing” about these obstacles, I still stumbled over them.
-Sometimes reading words doesn’t really translate to actionable behaviors until you experience it for yourself.
-I reiterate these lessons with a little bit of coloring from my own experiences, both to solidify the lessons for myself, and to potentially help someone else.

-My real advice is the same that I tell anyone learning a new skill; *be ok making mistakes; be ok sucking.
-You’ll learn more from cleaning up your mess than you ever would by following someone’s guide to perfection.*

-Now without further ado:

 - Believe in your product
 - Be fearless, let the world tell you "no"